luctrate/p2_continuous-control/README.md

 ### Instructions

-Follow the instructions in `Navigation.ipynb` to use the trained agent or train the agent from sratch.
+Follow the instructions in `Continuous_Control.ipynb` to use the trained agent or train the agent from sratch.